openhab/openhab1-addons/bundles/binding/org.openhab.binding.powerdoglocalapi/README.md

 ## Introduction

 This is an OpenHAB binding for an [eco-data PowerDog](http://www.eco-data.de/produkte.html).
 It supports the [PowerAPI Local Device API](http://api.power-dog.eu/documentation/) in the only available revision [v0.b](http://api.power-dog.eu/documentation/DOCUMENATION/PowerAPI%20Local%20Device%20API%20Description_v0.b.pdf).
 The binding allows to query multiple PowerDogs if they are reachable in your network via TCP/IP.
-For querying, it is expected that your PowerDog is already set upt.
+For querying, it is expected that your PowerDog is already set up.
 The binding supports reading of all PowerDog variables available via PowerDog Local API.
 It also supports writing of PowerAPI sensors.
+The binding uses the [Redstone XML-RPC Library](http://xmlrpc.sourceforge.net/) which can be downloaded [here from Sourceforge](http://sourceforge.net/projects/xmlrpc/) for accessing the PowerAPI.

 ## Binding Configuration